The Larkins (2021-2022)

 Located on the River Darent, Eynsford has some distinctive features including its viaduct, ford and ancient ruins and is part of the Sevenoaks district.
 Stonepitts Farm sits at the foot of the North Downs in Seal, near Sevenoaks, with magnificent views over the beautiful Vale of Holmesdale that has been a local landmark for hundreds of years.

 Squerryes Court in Westerham is a beautiful 17th century manor house which has been the Warde family home since 1731.
 It is surrounded by 20 acres of attractive and historic gardens which include a lake, restored parterres and an 18th century dovecote.
 Westerham is a very busy village on a through road near Sevenoaks.
-Recent productions to film in the Sevenoaks district include The Cleaner (2021), The First Team (2020) and Great British Railway Journeys Series 11 (2020).
+Recent productions to film in the Sevenoaks district include The Cleaner (2021) and The First Team (2020).

 Chiddingstone is one of the oldest and most picturesque villages in Kent.
 It’s described as the most accurate example of a surviving Tudor village in the county, complete with half-timbered frames, gables and stone hung red-tiled roofs.
 Previous productions to have filmed in Chiddingstone include A Room with a View (1986) and The Wind in the Willows (1996).